-Even if your city observes single-stream recycling, recycle in a multi-stream system.
-Separate plastics from plastics, metals, and other recyclables.
 Be inspired by this Japanese town‘s hyper-efficient recycling system.
 For products that your city cannot recycle, go the extra mile.
 Send them to companies like Terra Cycle.
 They can recycle the products that most recyclers refuse.

 9. Be more self-reliant.

 Learn to do things on your own.
 DIY is your best friend when it comes to sustainable living.
 Cook your own food.
 Repair your own things.
 Grow a garden in your indoor spaces or in your backyards.
 The less you depend on others, the less you consume resources.
 But also remember that you cannot do everything on your own.
 Know your own limits.
 Learn and do as much processes as you can.
 Then go from there.